Nerve Doctor | Los Angeles, CA

-After completing two one-year fellowships in Australia, Dr. Seruya was recruited to Texas Children’s Hospital and Baylor College of Medicine, where he re-established the Brachial Plexus/Peripheral Nerve Clinic and directed the Facial Paralysis Clinic.
+After completing two one-year fellowships in Australia, Dr. Seruya was recruited to Baylor College of Medicine and Texas Children’s Hospital, where he re-established the Brachial Plexus/Peripheral Nerve Clinic and directed the Facial Paralysis Clinic.
 As an assistant professor, he participated in medical student and plastic surgery resident education and helped shape their peripheral nerve training.

 Awards & Credentials

-Dr. Seruya has published over 40 scientific manuscripts, prepared 5 book chapters, and delivered over 50 presentations on topics related to peripheral nerve and reconstructive surgery.
+Dr. Seruya serves as Acting Associate Professor in the Department of Surgery at Cedars-Sinai Medical Center and has published over 45 scientific manuscripts, prepared 5 book chapters, and delivered over 50 presentations on topics related to peripheral nerve and reconstructive surgery.
 Dr. Seruya is a member of the American Society for Peripheral Nerve, American Association for Hand Surgery, and the American Society of Plastic Surgeons.
-He is currently associate editor for Plastic and Reconstructive Surgery Global Open and on the senior editorial board for the Journal of Craniofacial Surgery.
-He also serves as a consultant reviewer for Journal of Hand Surgery and the journal Plastic and Reconstructive Surgery.
-Dr. Seruya has been featured as “Top Doc” in Pasadena Magazine and served as an expert medical consultant for “Grey’s Anatomy.”
+He is a former associate editor for Plastic and Reconstructive Surgery Global Open and formerly served on the senior editorial board for the Journal of Craniofacial Surgery.
+He serves as a consultant reviewer for Journal of Hand Surgery and the journal Plastic and Reconstructive Surgery.
+Dr. Seruya has been featured as “Top Doc” in Los Angeles Magazine 2-years in a row and served as an expert medical consultant for “Grey’s Anatomy.”